-Major Courses

-BIO 099/Orientation to Biology 0 course units BIO 201/Foundations of Biological Inquiry 1 course unit BIO 211/Cell Biology and Biochemistry 1 course unit BIO 221/Ecology and Field Biology 1 course unit BIO 231/Genetics 1 course unit BIO 498/Biological Seminar 1 course unit

-(Qualified students may use BIO 495/496 to serve as the capstone experience-see Biology course descriptions.)
+Major Courses BIO 099/Orientation to Biology 0 course units BIO 201/Foundations of Biological Inquiry 1 course unit BIO 211/Cell Biology and Biochemistry 1 course unit BIO 221/Ecology and Field Biology 1 course unit BIO 231/Genetics 1 course unit BIO 498/Biology Seminar 1 course unit (Qualified students may use BIO 495/496 to serve as the e capstone experience-see Biology course descriptions.)
 Biology option courses 4 course units

-Four biology option courses (by advisement), of which one must be in 'organisms and evolution' and no more than two may be transfer credits from another institution.
+Four biology option courses (by advisement), of which at least one must be in 'organisms and evolution' and at least one must be at the 400 level.
+No more than two biology option courses may be transfer credits from another institution.